 D. T. Suzuki: (1929)

 This is what the Mahayanists call nihilism, which does not understand yathabhutam, the truth of things.
 That the world is like a mirage, that it is thus empty, does not mean that it is unreal in the sense that it has no reality in any sense.
-But it means that its real nature cannot be understood by a mind that cannot rise above the dualism of “to be” (sat) and “not to be” (asat).
-Therefore, the Lankavatara opens with this stanza recited by Mahamati: “The world transcends birth and death, it is like flowers in the air; the wise are free from being and non-being, yet a great compassionate heart is awakened.”
+What it means is that its real nature cannot be understood by a mind that cannot rise above the dualism of ‘to be’ (sat) and ‘not to be’ (asat).
+Therefore, the Lankavatara opens with this stanza recited by Mahamati: “The world transcends birth and death, it is like flowers in the air [a hallucination]; the wise are free from being and non-being, yet a great compassionate heart is awakened.”

 The doctrine of effortless or purposeless deeds (anabhogacarya) is rooted in the possibility of awakening . . . a loving heart for all beings even though they have from the metaphysical point of view no self-substance and are therefore only relative in existential value.
-That is to say, the world is only a temporal phenomenon, and whatever evils and sufferings we encounter they have no finality as far as they go; but the pitying heart that transcends the cold and severe contemplation of the reasoning philosopher has no inclination to ignore the reality of particularisation; it is determined to eradicate all the evils that are in the world and to save all the suffering ones in the sea of transmigration.
+That is to say, the world is only a temporal phenomenon, and whatever evils and sufferings we encounter, they have no finality as far as they go; but the pitying heart that transcends the cold and severe contemplation of the reasoning philosopher has no inclination to ignore the reality of particularisation [the multiplicity of beings]; it is determined . . . to save all the suffering ones in the sea of transmigration.
 This compassionate heart has no ulterior motive except that it moves spontaneously and universally like the sun that shines on the righteous and on the unrighteous.
 This heart is called pure and undefiled because it is above the relativity of being and non-being, and yet it never ceases to function out of its overflowing goodness. (pp. 215-216)

 Jesus in the Sermon on the Mount: